The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Application of the Model to Hluhluwe-iMfolozi

-A suitable finite element mesh had to be generated and pertinent carrying capacities, growth rates and diffusion coefficients associated with it.
-Little is known of the tsetse species in question and so--called worst--case values must be assumed.
-The implementation accordingly does not correspond exactly to reality, instead, is rather simplistic and more humble than the competancy of the model itself allows.
+Pertinent carrying capacities, growth rates and diffusion coefficients need to be associated with the nodes of the finite element mesh.
+The initial Hluhluwe-iMfolozi case study does not attempt to mimic reality to exactness.
+Instead, it is rather simplistic and more humble than the competancy of the model itself allows.

-The carrying capacities were also the initial, start--up values assumed, with the exception of the northern and western boundaries, where the population was assumed to be 0\%.
-A constant supply of flies maintaining the eastern and southern boundaries of the region at a 5\% level was assumed (regardless of the controls experimented with).
-The model also requires daily temperature data.